 The Professional Diploma of Skin Cancer Medicine online course offers a flexible learning experience with video lectures to be viewed in your own time and case discussions to reinforce your learning of each module.
 A mid-course and pre-exam webinar is offered to further enhance your learning.
 Participants are required to complete short pre-course activities and post-course online assessments.

 Face-to-face course participants will:

-- Receive a printed learning journal and all presentation slides available for download.
+- Receive all presentation slides available for download

 - Observe experts performing clinical procedures techniques on a large screen with close-up camera